Washington Street Public Boat Landing Facility

 The Washington Street Public Boat Landing Facility (originally the Naval Shore Station) is a landmark in Seattle's Pioneer Square district, in the U.S. state of Washington.

 Located south of the Washington State Ferry Terminal, the site features a pergola built for the Seattle Harbor Department in 1920.
 The structure is listed on the National Register of Historic Places.

+In 2023, Molly Moon's Homemade Ice Cream announced plans to operate from the structure.